-I had watched my mother cooking this dish many times but did not take note of the exact ratio of each ingredient used.
+I had watched my mother cook this dish many times but did not take note of the exact ratio of each ingredient used.
 When I wanted to cook it later on, I had to recollect and experiment to put it all together.
 When my aunt tasted the final experimentation, she gave me the thumbs up and I was greatly delighted and encouraged because she was a great fan of my mother's cooking and her approval meant a great deal to me.
 My aunt is only eight years older and we grew up together under my mother's care after her mother (my mother's stepmother) passed away.
 I was unable to understand her position then and treated her like a friend and sibling.
 When sibling rivalry occurred, there would be fights.
 However, now that we are adults, I have returned her to her rightful place as an aunt with due respect but the 'friend' part of it is still maintained.

 Although the amount of shrimp paste is small but is actually what makes this dish.
 In fact, it cannot be substituted with anything else.
 For those who are averse to shrimp paste, you may want to use fish sauce instead but the taste will definitely be different.
 I am using the long dark purplish variety of aubergine which is also referred to as brinjal and eggplant.
 It is called 'Terung' in the Malay language.

 "'Keo' Masak Belanda"